vrurg/raku-Test-Async/docs/md/Test/Async/Manual.md

 Next paragraphs are explaining where this output comes from.

 Let's start with bundles.
-One is created with either `test-bundle` or `test-reporter` keyword.
+One is created with either `test-bundle` or `test-reporter` keyword provided by [`Test::Async::Decl`](https://github.com/vrurg/raku-Test-Async/blob/v0.0.1/docs/md/Test/Async/Decl.md) module.
 For example:

     test-bundle MyBundle {
         method my-test($got, $expected, $message) is test-tool {